kvenkata1974/Vodafone/README.md

 # Vodafone
 Tenpin bowling exam

+Build and install the program using maven as follows:

+mvn clean install

-Excute the program as follows in the target directory:
+Execute the program as follows in the target directory:

 java -jar bowling.tenpin-1.0-SNAPSHOT.jar <Array of scores>